Keio University

 The Value of Learning About the Region

-Continuing to Be a Choice for Young People
+To Continue Being a Choice for Young People

 The Noto High School Revitalization Project has steadily evolved over the past five years through the efforts and actions of Noto High School, Noto Town Hall, local residents, and the students.
 The results are as shown above.
-However, the population decline and falling birthrate in the Okunoto region, including Noto Town, show no signs of stopping.
-The number of third-year junior high students living within Noto High School's commuting area in FY2021 is expected to decrease by about 30% compared to FY2016.
-While appealing to local students and parents was enough to nearly fill the enrollment capacity until now, that will no longer be the case.
-Any further reduction in capacity or classes (moving to a single-class system) would make the school a candidate for consolidation.
+However, the population decline and falling birthrate in the two cities and two towns of Okunoto, including Noto Town, show no signs of stopping.
+The number of third-year junior high school students living within Noto High School's commuting area in FY2021 is expected to decrease by about 30% compared to FY2016.
+Until now, appealing the charms of Noto High School to local junior high students and parents could ensure enrollment numbers close to capacity, but that will no longer be the case.
+Any further reduction in capacity or classes (moving to a single class) would make the school a candidate for consolidation.

-*Affiliations and titles are as of the time of publication.
+*Affiliations and titles are as of the time this magazine was published.